bharatdwarkani/awesome-dotnet-core-static-analyzers/README.md

 [**Microsoft Reference Documentation**](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview?view=vs-2019)

+**Pull requests are welcome for including new items in this list.
+Star this repo if you like the curated list**

 [**FXCopAnalyzers**](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers)  - Microsoft recommended code quality rules and .NET API usage rules, including the most important FxCop rules, implemented as analyzers using the .NET Compiler Platform (Roslyn).

 [**StyleCopAnalyzers**](https://www.nuget.org/packages/StyleCop.Analyzers/)  - An implementation of StyleCop's rules using Roslyn analyzers and code fixes